 The lumbar spine commonly consists of 6 vertebrae located between the thorax and the pelvis.
 The narrowing of the spinal canal and obstruction of the nerves located within this canal is called lumbar spinal stenosis.
 Most commonly lower parts of the lumbar spine are affected.
 The nerves located in this part of the spine are responsible for the innervation of the legs.
 This explains the typical symptoms and problems affecting the quality of life.

 The narrowing of the spinal canal is mostly a gradual process.
 Each element of the spine and their joints have a particular role and ageing processes can impact it.
 In addition, lifestyle and hard physical labour can lead to gradual degenerative changes in the spine.
 These changes can lead to a gradual decrease in the height of the intervertebral discs, reduction in spine canal, enlargement of the intervertebral joints.
-Each separate or combination of these factors can result in a spinal stenosis.
+Each separate or combination of these factors can result in spinal stenosis.

-The narrowing of the spinal canal and lumbar spine stenosis is one of the most common problems affecting the quality of life in the people over 50.
+The narrowing of the spinal canal and lumbar spine stenosis is one of the most common problems affecting the quality of life in people over 50.

 At what age does the lumbar stenosis occur?